ManimCommunity/manim-voiceover/docs/source/services.rst

      - Can run offline?
      - Paid / requires an account?
      - Notes
+   * - :py:class:`~recorder.RecorderService`
+     - N/A
+     - N/A
+     - N/A
+     - This is a utility class to record your own voiceovers with a microphone.
    * - :py:class:`~azure.AzureService`
      - Very good, human-like
      - No